fredwu/datamappify/README.md

 ## Overview

-Datamappify is a thin layer on top of ActiveRecord and [Virtus](https://github.com/solnic/virtus).
-The design goal is to utilise ActiveRecord but separate domain logic (behaviour) and data persistence.
+Datamappify is a thin layer on top of [Virtus](https://github.com/solnic/virtus) and existing ORMs (ActiveRecord, etc).
+The design goal is to utilise the powerfulness of existing ORMs but separate domain logic (behaviour) from data persistence.

 Datamappify consists of three components: